rodmonic/DragonWoodAI/README.md

 >*Play cards to earn dice, which you will roll to defeat a fierce array of creatures, or capture magical items that may help you along the way.
 Whoever earns the most victory points wins.*

 The players play Adventurer cards from their hand of up to 9 to capture one of 5 Dragonwood cards.
 The adventurer cards are numbered 1-12 and are of 5 different colours.
-A player can attack in 3 ways:
+A player can make the following 4 decisions:

-- Strike - play cards that are in order regardless of colour.
+- Strike - attack with cards that are in order regardless of colour.
-- Stomp - play cards that are all the same number.
+- Stomp - attack with cards that are all the same number.
-- Scream - play cards that are all the same colour.
+- Scream - attack with cards that are all the same colour.
+- Reload - Draw a card

 The player gets a dice per card they are attacking with and uses them to defeat Dragonwood cards.